 Why Distributed?
 Why aren't people happy with the current way of storing and managing a database?
 In a Centralised Database, the administrator of the Database centrally authenticates a client’s credentials before providing access to the database.
 This poses two challenges:

-anybody with sufficient access to that system can destroy or corrupt the data within
+- Security: Anybody with sufficient access to that system can destroy or corrupt the data within.

-highly dependent on the human organisation in which that database resides
+- Reliability: This is highly dependent on the human organisation in which that database resides.

 To put it into perspective, a centralised database can be explained using the analogy of a document being shared among users via emails.
 All owners update records on the same Master copy.
 All parties involved would need to wait until receiving a return copy before one can see or make other changes.